open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Temporality](./datamodel.md#temporality) to be specified for a `MetricReader` instance during the setup (e.g. initialization, registration, etc.) time.
-This preference gives the user control over the amount of long-term memory dedicated to reading metrics, and has considerable cost implications.
+This preference gives the user control over the amount of long-term memory dedicated to reading metrics.

 The synchronous instruments generally define data points having aggregation temporality (e.g., `Sum`, `Histogram`).
 For these points, when a `MetricReader` is configured with Cumulative aggregation temporality, there is an implied long-term memory cost.
-The preferred aggregation temporality is meant to give users control over this cost.

-The asynchronous `Counter` and `UpDownCounter` instruments are defined by observations having cumulative aggregation temporality to begin with.
+The asynchronous `Counter` and `UpDownCounter` instruments are defined by observations that are cumulative values to begin with.
 For these points, a change of aggregation temporality implies conversion from Cumulative into Delta aggregation temporality.

 Because of these differences, synchronous and asynchronous instruments are given separate treatment.
 When configuring the preferred